daveshepherd/daveshepherd.github.io/_posts/2018-04-04-working-with-vault-secrets-on-kubernetes.markdown

   Hashicorp’s Vault is more than just a secrets store, it can be used to dynamically create secrets with the relevant permissions at the time that they are required.
 This has great security benefits, because it not only means that no-one actually needs to know passwords and other secrets as they only exist when they are required, but also it encourages applications and systems to expect secrets to become invalid at some point (expire).
 This makes the idea of regular passwords/secrets rotation the norm rather than something to be scared of.
 I’m sure you’ve come across the scenario: “I don’t know what’s using this password and I don’t want to break anything so I’ll leave it as it is”.
 image: "vault-and-kubernetes.png"
 date:   2018-04-04 17:30:00
-tags: devops vault kubernetes secrets
+tags: devops vault kubernetes secrets docker
 ---
 [Hashicorp’s Vault](https://www.vaultproject.io/) is more than just a secrets store, it can be used to dynamically create secrets with the relevant permissions at the time that they are required.
 This has great security benefits, because it not only means that no-one actually needs to know passwords and other secrets as they only exist when they are required, but also it encourages applications and systems to expect secrets to become invalid at some point (expire).
 This makes the idea of regular passwords/secrets rotation the norm rather than something to be scared of.
 I’m sure you’ve come across the scenario: “I don’t know what’s using this password and I don’t want to break anything so I’ll leave it as it is”.